 - Several owners like the aluminum frame

-After much research it appears to me that the R-Pod has some good things going for it and one major bad thing.
+After much research, it appears to me that the R-Pod has some good things going for it and one major bad thing.
 The overall design seems to be very good and is quite comfortable for most people.
-Sleeping quarters is limited to two people in the non-expandable layout and 4 in the expandable layout.
+Sleeping quarters are limited to two people in the non-expandable layout and 4 in the expandable layout.
 The interior has lots of storage and is quite functional.

 The one major issue that seems to stand out in my research is the build quality.
 From reading the available owner reviews I believe the build quality of the R-Pod is not as good as it should be.
 This prevents many existing owners from recommending this travel trailer.
 Forest River needs to do better at quality control and responding to consumer issues.

 Not all of the owners have had issues so it could be a hit or miss if you decide to buy one.

 If you have any questions let me know or want to add your comment below please do so.
 Looking to buy something other than an R-POD take a look at our list of who we think makes some of the best quality travel trailers.